 Efficient workflow automation can help eliminate endless waiting times for experts to come and create the necessary documents.
-Users can make use of document automation software capabilities to create or generate required documents with high accuracy in a jiffy.
+Users can use document automation software capabilities to automate manual document processes.

 Lower incidence of errors

-Advanced document automation can help eliminate or significantly reduce these kinds of errors with guaranteed accuracy.
-The use of predefined templates and AI-based technologies that use data capture, help to get the required information with ease and send alerts to relevant personnel in case of missing data.
+Advanced document automation can help eliminate or significantly reduce these errors with guaranteed accuracy.
+The use of predefined templates and AI-based technologies that use data capture help get the required information easily and send alerts to relevant personnel in case of missing data.

 Document automation can result in a 40% document-related cost reduction.

-Digitized documents that are created or generated can be stored in centralized locations with all required data, facilitating savings on time and cost for companies.
+Digitized documents created or generated can be stored in centralized locations with all required data, facilitating savings on time and cost for companies.

 E-signatures provide up to 83% productivity enhancement in obtaining approvals and 86% savings in documentation expenses.
 (ESRA, 2017).